ethomatos/k8s_helm_istio/README.md

   3. ***Datadog***
    - installation using a Helm chart
    - incorporating and deploying the use of the Cluster agent
-   - Logs
-     - Configuring logs and multi-line aggregation
-     - Configuring APM with traces

   4. ***Deploy a three-tiered application to test Datadog APM with Istio side-car injection***